dmelo/you2better/README.md

 You2Better
 ==========

-A server that povides a easy way to download/stream YouTube audio files.
+A Web server that provides a easy way to download/stream YouTube audio files.

 Dependencies
 ------------